 5 Most Common Lawsuits Against Businesses

-One of every business owner’s biggest fears is to get sued.
-Different types of businesses are at different levels of risk.
-However, some types of lawsuits are common across the board.
-Here are the top 5 types of lawsuits against businesses.
+Lawsuits are among every business owner’s biggest fears.
+Different types of businesses have different risk levels.
+However, some categories of lawsuits are common across the board, regardless of industry.
+Here are the top five types of lawsuits against businesses.

 Discrimination Against Workers

-Discrimination is any bias against a worker for things such as race or gender.
+Discrimination is any bias against a worker based on their race or gender or other protected category.
 Discrimination is the easiest and most common reason for a lawsuit, because workers are protected by federal law against discrimination.

-Another part of discrimination is harassment.
+Harassment is included as a category of discrimination.
 This is any unwelcome conduct based on an employee’s race or gender or other protected category.
-If an employee claims to have reported harassment to you, the business owner, and no one takes action, the worker can sue.
+If an employee claims to have reported harassment to the business owner, and no one takes action, the employee can sue.

 Discrimination Against Customers

 Your employees are not the only ones who could sue you.
 Customer discrimination lawsuits are very common.
-For example, a customer in a wheelchair could sue if your establishment did not have a wheelchair ramp.
+For example, a customer in a wheelchair could sue if your business does not have a wheelchair ramp.

 Wage Law Violations

-Wage and hour laws can be local, state or federal.
-Lawsuits can be filed against employers who violate any of these laws.
-Most of these lawsuits involve the employer paying less than minimum wage or refusing to pay overtime for hourly employees.
+Wage and hour laws may be local, state or federal.
+Employees can file lawsuits against employers who violate any of these laws.
+Most of these lawsuits involve the employer paying less than minimum wage, or refusing to pay overtime for hourly employees.

 Torts are an area of law where an individual can sue another person or company because of injury or harm.
 One tort violation is called negligence.
-This means the violation was unintentional, but rather out of the business owner’s failure to do something that might have prevented the injury.
-For example, not putting out a wet floor sign could result in a tort being filed when a customer slips and becomes injured.
+This means the violation was unintentional, but the business owner failed to do something that might have prevented the injury.
+For example, not putting out a wet floor sign could result in a lawsuit if a customer slips and is injured.

 The other type of tort is an intentional violation of rights.
-Fraud, which involves deceiving a person or group of people that results in personal or financial gain, is a common and intentional tort.
+Fraud, which involves deceiving a person or group of people for personal or financial gain, is a common and intentional tort.

 Breach of Contract

-A breach of contract is a lawsuit between businesses.
-If both businesses agree to a contract and its terms, and one does not follow through with their agreement, that business owner can be sued.
+Normally, a breach of contract is a lawsuit between businesses.
+If both businesses agree to a contract and its terms, and one company does not follow through with their agreement, that business owner can be sued.

 The materials available in the Knowledge Center are for informational purposes only and not for the purpose of providing legal advice.
 You should contact legal counsel to obtain advice with respect to any particular issue or problem.
 Use of this website or any of the links contained within the website do not create representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.